Physics Lab

 30-45 minutes

-The Magnetic Field in a Coil
+Magnetic Field Produced by a Current Coil

 Investigate magnetic fields generated by current-carrying coils.